Professional Tax in Andhra Pradesh

 Non-compliance with this regulation may lead to a penalty on the hands of the taxpayer, the quantum of which won’t be less than Rs.
 5, but not more than Rs.
 100 for each day of default.
 However, the taxpayer will be provided with an opportunity of being heard before being slapped with the penal amount.

 Due Date of Tax Payment

 The due date of tax payment of professional tax in Andhra Pradesh is on the basis of the date of enrolment.
-Taxpayers who have enrolled into the system and have obtained the Certificate of Enrolment prior to the commencement of the year or on or before the 31st May of a given year must fulfil their payment obligations by the 30th of the upcoming June.
+Taxpayers who have enrolled into the system and have obtained the Certificate of Enrolment prior to the commencement of the year or on or before the 31st May of a given year must fulfill their payment obligations by the 30th of the upcoming June.
 Taxpayers enrolling after the 31st of May must do the same within a month of the date of enrollment.

-Licensed horse owners, trainers, book-makers and jockeys of a turf cub may remit their dues within a week of the commencement of the club.
+Licensed horse owners, trainers, book-makers, and jockeys of a turf cub may remit their dues within a week of the commencement of the club.

 Failure in Deduction or Remittance of Tax

 If the employer accountable for the deduction or collection of tax fails in his/her duties in this regard, he/she will be slapped with the prescribed interest on the outstanding tax amount for the particular period of default.

 In addition to it, if a taxpayer fails in his/her duties to remit the tax dues mentioned in the demand notice, the assessing authority may levy a penalty of at least 25%, but not more than 50% of the tax due.